 David Strayer, a professor at the University of Utah, explained, “A lot of these tasks, like texting and navigation and so forth, have high visual demand; they’re also associated with high mental demand.”

 It is critical for all drivers to avoid using any form of mobile device or Infotainment system when driving.
-As a driver your attention should be on the road at all times in order to make sure you arrive to your destination safely.
+As a driver, your attention should be on the road at all times in order to make sure you arrive at your destination safely.